headrotor/colorxform/README.md

 ![CIE colorspace plot showing gamut of RGB LEDS plus amber LED](https://github.com/headrotor/colorxform/blob/main/amber-trajectory.png?raw=true)

 ## Contents of this repository:

 Note on variable names<sup>[1](#note1)</sup>

-`colorxform.py` --- code to convert between RGB, RGBA (red, green blue, & amber), HSV, CIE XYZ and CIE xyY colorspaces with no library dependencies.
+`colorxform.py` --- Python class with methods to convert between RGB, RGBA (red, green blue, & amber), HSV, CIE XYZ and CIE xyY colorspaces with no library dependencies.
 For more information on the CIE colorspaces, see Wikipedia:
 [https://en.wikipedia.org/wiki/CIE_1931_color_space}

-There are three principal functions in this class:
+There are three principal methods in this class:

 * `HSV_to_RGBA(self, h, s, v)` -- This is the orginal HSV-to-RGBA conversion routine described here: